 Operational Staff

-The number of operators at any time should be based upon safe and efficient operations in the VTS area to meet the operational needs and should be reflected in the human resource planning, including staff rotation and rest period arrangements within any given shift or watch.
+The operational staff at any time should be based upon safe and efficient operations in the VTS area to meet the operational needs and should be reflected in the human resource planning, including staff rotation and rest period arrangements within any given shift or watch.
+IALA Guideline G1045 – Staffing Levels at VTS Centres – refers.

 Equipment Operation, Maintenance, Calibration and Updating